knowledgeware/stripes-core-7-5-2020/doc/user-locales-switcher/User-locales-switcher.md

 # User Locales Switcher

-This document explains the implementation  lays out requirements for settings and preferences, as discussed in [UIP-1](https://issues.folio.org/browse/UIP-1), and proposes how Stripes should support them.
-These concepts are similar but distinct, and properly supporting both will require changes to the Stripes core.
+This document explains the implementation and archticher of "User Locales Switcher" module including back-end service.

 ## Table of contents